tale-toul/privOCP4x/README.md

 * A bastion host must be running in the VPC and accesible from the ansible control host, and the ssh key to connect to it must be available.

-* The following variables must be defined either in a file located in the directory **Ansible/group_vars/all/**, the name of the file is not important; or appended as extra variables to the ansible command.
+* The following ansible variables must be defined either in a file located in the directory **Ansible/group_vars/all/**, the name of the file is not important; or appended as extra variables to the ansible command.
 When creating the infrastructure with terraform, most of these variables are defined as output vars, but in this case they need to be provided by other means to the ansible playbook that prepares the cluster installation environment:

   * terraform_created.- Boolean defining if the infrastructure was created by terraform and therefore ansible can read the variables from it.
 Default values is true.
 Use _false_ when deploying on an existing VPC
   * base_dns_domain.- String defining the base domain of your cloud provider.
 The full DNS name for your cluster is a combination of the **base domain** and *cluster_name* parameters that uses the <cluster_name>.<baseDomain> format.
 The subdomain will be created but the parent domain must exist, for example for abbyext.example.com, example.com must already exist, and abbyext will be created.
 The DNS zone <cluster_name>.<baseDomain> is a private zone, records will be added to this zone only, not the public **base domain**.